dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 >
 > It is worth mentioning four of these brain biases in particular.
 Even though users are often unaware of these influences on their behavior, heuristics can predict their actions.
 >
-> In 1975 researchers Stephen Worchel, Jerry Lee, and Akanbi Adewole wanted to know how people would value cookies in two identical glass jars.8 One jar held ten cookies while the other contained just two.
+> In 1975 researchers Stephen Worchel, Jerry Lee, and Akanbi Adewole wanted to know how people would value cookies in two identical glass jars.
+One jar held ten cookies while the other contained just two.
 Which cookies would people value more?
 >
 > Although the cookies and jars were identical, participants valued the ones in the near-empty jar more highly.
 >